CodeForPittsburgh/ACCrashData/README.md

 Look over their API for data downloading.

-#Complete data coming
+#Complete data arrived

-I got word that Open Pittsburgh will be getting files that have more data than loaded into WPRDC.
-Keep a look out for the update
+Open Pittsburgh has recieved 2011-2014 files that have more data than loaded into WPRDC.
+They are Access DBs.
+You will need Access to open the files.
+The next Open Pittsburgh goal will be to load this new data in PostgreSQL and grant user access.
+Thanks to Ellie Newman for these updates.
+Stay tuned.